-- Make sure your device is fully charged.
-Double check the battery symbol in the upper right hand corner to see your battery level.
-You can fully charge your Square Terminal in under 5 hours.
+Make sure your device is fully charged.
+Double-check the battery symbol in the upper right-hand corner to see your battery level.
+You can fully charge your Square Terminal in under five hours.

-- Make sure your device’s date and time are accurate.
-If they are wrong, please update them via the Settings section.
-Select General > Date and Time and adjust accordingly.
+Make sure your device’s date and time are accurate.
+If they’re wrong, please update them via the Settings section.
+Select ≡ More > Hardware > General > Date and Time and adjust accordingly.

-Toggle WiFi off and on in Settings and check to make sure that you see a check mark next to the network to which you are trying to connect.
-Confirm that you see the WiFi status indicator on the top right corner of the status bar.
+Toggle Wi-Fi off and on in ≡ More > Settings > Hardware > Network and check to make sure that you see a checkmark next to the network to which you’re trying to connect.
+Confirm that you see the Wi-Fi status indicator in the top-right corner of the status bar.

 Keep in mind, you won’t be able to connect your Square Terminal to a captive portal network or unsecured networks.
 A captive portal is a network that requires you to agree to terms or conditions to access the internet connection (these networks are common at coffee shops, airports and other public internet access points).

 Confirm that you have a strong Wi-Fi signal by checking other devices (such as phones, tablets or laptops) on your network near the location of your Square Terminal.
-The WiFi status indicator in the upper right corner of the status bar should have 3-4 white bars to indicate a strong signal.
+The Wi-Fi status indicator in the upper-right corner of the status bar should have three or four white bars to indicate a strong signal.
 Depending on the position of your router, you may need to move your Square Terminal closer to your router.

 Switch to Ethernet.

-If you have an Ethernet connection available and have purchased an Hub for Square Terminal, switch to Ethernet by plugging in your Ethernet cable to the port on the hub.
+If you have an Ethernet connection available and have purchased an Hub for Square Terminal, switch to Ethernet by plugging an Ethernet cable into the port on the accessory hub.